redhat-developer/odo/docs/website/docs/user-guides/advanced/debugging-with-openshift-toolkit.md

 ---
-title: Running an Application with OpenShift Toolkit
+title: Debugging an Application with OpenShift Toolkit
 sidebar_position: 7
 ---